For some children starting school, their disability or additional learning and support needs have been clearly identified from early childhood.

 NSW public schools support all students with disability and additional learning and support needs by providing personalised learning and support matched to their individual circumstances and needs.

-Support for all students is available as early as the preschool years, through to the end of high school, with help for students embarking on adult life.
+Support for all students in NSW public schools is available as early as the preschool years, through to the end of high school, with help for students embarking on adult life.

 - the Integration Funding Support program in a mainstream class

-- placement in a specialist support class in a mainstream school or a special school
+- placement in a specialist support class in a mainstream school or a School for Specific Purposes

 - support from an itinerant support teacher.

 Our schools work closely with individual students and their parents or carers to ensure they get the most out of school life.